-The Assessment of gap in adoption of recommended technology before conducting cluster frontline demonstrations by group meeting and discussion with farmers in villages.
-The training was organized to selected farmers for conducting cluster frontline demonstrations of mustard crop.
-Technological intervention like improved technology for mustardproduction.
-KVK Scientists visited regular cluster frontline demonstration fields and farmer’s fields sowing to harvesting of crop.
-The feedback collected from the farmers for further improvement in research.
+The Assessment of gap in adoption of recommended technology before conducting cluster frontline demonstrations was done by group meeting and discussion with farmers in villages.
+The training was organized to selected farmers for conducting cluster frontline demonstrations of mustard crop. .
+KVK Scientists visited regular cluster frontline demonstration fields and farmer’s fields from sowing to harvesting of crop.
+The feedbacks were collected from the farmers for further improvement in research.
 The extension activities like thatScientists visits time to time at CFLDs fields and field days were organized at the good stage of crops .

 The technology gap, extension gap and technology index were calculated using the following formulae given by (Samui et al., 2000).